Proxieru/Basic-C-2D-Engine/README.md

 # Basic-C-2D-Engine
-I'm learning how to code, and this is my attempt to make a basic engine for a 2D game with SDL2 in C.
+I've been working with python for a while and wanted to try a new coding language.
+This is my attempt at that with SDL2.

+Beware there may be bugs!

+# Compiling
+You can compile the project with `./compile_prod`